mpnally/Terrifically-Simple-JSON/README.md

 }
 ```
 Interpreted strictly,
-the second says I was born in a country while the first says I was born in a string.
+the second example says I was born in a country while the first says I was born in a string.
 Common sense tells us that
 the intent of the first is the same as that of the second.
 Computers are not very good at common sense, but humans are if they have some context.
 Whether you use the first or second form in your API might depend on who the audience is and whether you want to require
 them to have context.
 This choice involves a trade-off between ease-of-use and precision—